RakshitChaurasia00007/RakshitChaurasia00007-capstone-MAT496/README.md

 [DONE] =>  Step 2 will involve implementing the 3-expert verification system using LangGraph, including defining Pydantic models for the expert responses and state management, creating specialized instruction prompts for each expert (Primary Mechanic, Verification Specialist, Conflict Resolver), building the three expert functions, and wiring the StateGraph with the nodes and edges to create the sequential workflow.

-[TODO] =>  Step 3 will involve integrating web search and retrieval tools, including implementing the Tavily search function to fetch the automotive information, adding Wikipedia loader for the additional context if needed, and then ensuring each expert can call search tools with different verification-focused queries.
+[DONE] =>  Step 3 will involve integrating web search and retrieval tools, including implementing the Tavily search function to fetch the automotive information, adding Wikipedia loader for the additional context if needed, and then ensuring each expert can call search tools with different verification-focused queries.

 [TODO] =>  Step 4 will involve building the user interface and example demonstration, including creating the Markdown dashboard function to display the results with the confidence levels and verification status, adding an input cell for user questions, implementing the graph invocation with progress tracking, and running a complete example query to showcase the entire 3-expert workflow.